christianandredietrich/iOS-SDK/advanced.md

 #### (void) nexPlayer: (NXPlayer ∗ )nxplayercompletedAsyncCmdPauseWithResult:(NXError)result

-An asynchronous *pause* operation has completed.
+An asynchronous *pause* operation has been completed.

-This method is called when the pause operation initiated by `pause (NXPlayer)` has completed.
+This method is called when the pause operation initiated by `pause (NXPlayer)` has been completed.

 > **Note** If you call `pause (NXPlayer)` during a seek operation, no pause command is actually issued.
 Rather, the seek operation that is in progress is modified to leave the player in a paused state upon completion.
 In this case, because the pause command is not actually issued, no completion event will occur.
 You can detect this case by checking the value of `NXPlayer::seeking` just before calling `pause (NXPlayer)`.